Having Trouble Sleeping? Here's Why

 Any pain, particularly lower back pain, may not keep you awake, but it may disturb your sleep.
 If you are a side sleeper, try putting a pillow between your legs to help keep them aligned.
 If you are a back sleeper, put a pillow under your knees to get some relief.

-6. Temperature
+6. Snoring

 7. When You Eat

 I have always loved to dine continentally, but I have found out that it could be one of the reasons I do not sleep well.
-Every doctor I have spoken to has told me not to eat heavy foods or big meals too late, and by late they meant stop eating at least an hour before going to bed.
+Every doctor I have spoken to has told me not to eat heavy foods or big meals too late, and by late they meant to stop eating at least an hour before going to bed.
 The reason?
 Heavy foods overwork and overburden your digestive system.

 8. Alcohol